 The Palaces’ Terraces

 The museum’s itinerary is a unidirectional south-to-north route.
 Its visitors can only enter using the Meridian Gate and go out of the museum using either the Gate of Divine Prowess or East Prosperity Gate.
 To tour the central axis, you will need three to four hours.
-But if you are interested to wander and explore more the imperial palace, more time is needed.
+But if you are interested in wandering and exploring the imperial palace, more time is needed.

 How to get to?